Biography

 After having completed both Advanced Harmony and Analysis at the Royal Conservatory of Music, Steven studied composition with Strasbourg-based Canadian Composer, Samuel Andreyev; as well as with jazz Composer and Performer, Noam Lemish.

-For the past eight years, Steven has worked with advisor and mentor Alexander (Sasha) Rapoport, Music Faculty Professor & Composer at the University of Toronto, to further hone his composition skills and stylistic approach.
-He continues to check in with Sasha, who is now located in Vienna, to bounce around new ideas, gain inspiration, and evolve his craft.
+Subsequently, Steven worked with advisor and mentor Alexander (Sasha) Rapoport, Music Faculty Professor & Composer at the University of Toronto, to further hone his composition skills and stylistic approach.
+He continues to check in with Sasha, now located in Vienna, to bounce around new ideas, gain inspiration, and evolve his craft.